-We may contact you to provide information about Northwell-sponsored activities, including fundraising programs and events.
-We may use your protected health information - such as the department where you were seen or in the name of the physician you saw - to contact you in asking for a charitable contribution to support research, teaching, or patient care at Northwell related to your specific treatment.
-If you do not want to be contacted about our fundraising opportunities and events, call 855-621-2844 to let us know.
-Please give us your name and address so that we may remove you from future fundraising campaigns.
+Fundraising activities: We may contact you to provide information about Northwell Health sponsored activities, including fundraising programs and events.
+We may use your protected health information, such as the department where you were seen or the name of the physician you saw, in order to contact you to ask you to make a charitable contribution to support research, teaching or patient care at Northwell Health related to your specific treatment.
+If you do not want to be contacted about our fundraising opportunities and events, you can let us know at any time by calling (855) 621-2844 and we will no longer reach out to you.
+Please give your name and address so that we may suppress your name from all future fundraising.